OVERCOMING INFIDELITY WITH DR. MARK LERNER

 Infidelity and betrayal shatter lives.
 What prolongs the devastation is not the affair itself—it’s the denial, the changing stories, the “trickle truths,” the minimizations, the gaslighting, and the continued deception that follow.
 In many cases, secondary trauma—marked by ongoing deceit—persists for years and, for some, a lifetime.

-Recovery can only begin with honesty and full disclosure—when reality is fully confronted.
+Emotional wellness can only begin with honesty and full disclosure—when reality is fully confronted.
 The truth may be painful, even excruciating.
 But it's grounding.
 It restores psychological stability and enables the betrayed partner to make informed, empowered decisions.